June 14, 2022

 The advantage of using square brackets over the $ operator to append a column to a DataFrame is that we can add a column whose name contains white spaces or any special symbols.

-Adding a Column to a DataFrame in R Using the cbind() Function
+Adding a Column to a DataFrame in R Using the cbind()

-The third way of adding a new column to an R DataFrame is by applying the cbind() function that stands for "column-bind" and can also be used for combining two or more DataFrames.
+function that stands for "column-bind" and can also be used for combining two or more DataFrames.
 Using this function is a more universal approach than the previous two since it allows adding several columns at once.
 Its basic syntax is as follows:

 df <- cbind(df, new_col_1, new_col_2, ..., new_col_N)

-The piece of code below adds the avg_sleep_hours column to the super_sleepers DataFrame:
+The piece of code below adds the avg_sleep_hours

-# Reconstructing the super_sleepers DataFrame
+# Reconstructing the `super_sleepers` DataFrame

 super_sleepers <- super_sleepers_initial